 Many of the American image makers hate the United States too.
 But in their narcissitic project they love a Utopian United States where their ideas and values are in charge.
 They are empowered in their strange and infantile beliefs by tremendous amounts of money, power and prestige — the usufructs of the mass media machine.
 And, strangest of all, they make common cause with far-away enemies who, were they up close and personal, would be happy to slit their throats.

 Thus we experience today a phenomenon of surpassing oddness: our domestic Left has become apologists for Baathists and terrorists.
-So Hitchens takes the time in his piece to describe a few of the things that old FDR liberals, as well as the rest of us, should be proud of as accomplishments of our war to date:
+So Hitchens takes the time in his piece to describe a few of the things that old FDR liberals, as well as the rest of us, should view as accomplishments:

 (1) The overthrow of Talibanism and Baathism, and the exposure of many highly suggestive links between the two elements of this Hitler-Stalin pact.
 Abu Musab al Zarqawi, who moved from Afghanistan to Iraq before the coalition intervention, has even gone to the trouble of naming his organization al Qaeda in Mesopotamia.